About Ellie St. Paul

 St. Cloud State University, Bachelor of Arts, Elementary Education, 2003

-Emma has worked with adolescents and adults facing a variety of obstacles and transitions.
+Emma has experience working with kids, adolescents and adults facing a variety of obstacles and transitions.
 She has experience working in diverse settings including the criminal justice system, hospitals, day programs and crisis management services.

 Loyola University Chicago, Master of Social Work